 An Accessibility Client is any application that uses Accessibility APIs to obtain information about user interface elements.
 An Accessibility Server uses Accessibility APIs to expose information about an application’s user interface elements.

-Basic information on implementing an Accessibility Server can be found in the following locations.
+Basic information on implementing an Accessibility Server on Microsoft Windows can be found in the following locations.

 - Developer’s Guide for Active Accessibility Servers